A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Full-order discretization method

 In our case we want to construct an online solver able to mimic the offline convergence dynamics.
-For this reason the use of a monolithic approach for the reduced problem is not a good choice: since the offline solutions are obtained relying on a segregated solver, also at the online level a segregated strategy has to be applied to obtain solutions as consistent as possible.
+For this reason the use of a monolithic (\textit{non-segregated}) approach for the reduced problem is not a good choice as the \textit{offline} solutions are obtained relying on a segregated solver; also at the \textit{online} level a segregated strategy has to be applied to obtain solutions which are as consistent as possible.
 For a discussion on a similar consistent approach in the context of explicit time integration schemes the reader is referred to \cite{StarSanderseStabileRozzaDegroote2020}.
+To obtain an algorithm able to properly follow the behavior of the high fidelity algorithm, the set of snapshots is enriched by adding a certain amount of intermediate solutions $\bm{s}_i^j$ obtained during the offline iterations.
+The distance between exported intermediate solutions is set to $\Delta$ as shown in \autoref{fig:snapSelection}.
+Since the solution fields during these iterations vary a lot, from the first attempt for the variables to last resolution, the information contained into the converged snapshots is not sufficient to ensure the correct reduced reconstruction of the path to the global minimum for \autoref{eq:COMP}.
+By adding some non-physical solutions to the snapshots matrix, which is what is happening by inserting non-converged fields, we are somehow polluting the physical content but the convergence properties of the algorithm are \textit{quite acceptable} in any case.
+To reach a balance between convergence and reliability, $\Delta$ can be varied and the total amount $N_{int}$ of selected intermediate solutions can be modified.
+The new snapshots matrix then reads: